FAQ

 How much soil is required?

-Soil amounts depends on the thickness of your wall.
+Soil amounts depend on the thickness of your wall.
 A general guideline is between 90%- 94% of a CEB is the soil/sand mix.
 1 ton of soil will get you about 50 blocks.

 The blocks can be left raw on the inside.
-You can be left unfinished on the outside as long as the blocks are highly stabilized, (10% or more portland cement.)
+They can be left unfinished on the outside as long as the blocks are highly stabilized (10% or more Portland cement.)
 Exterior finishes can range from a clear sealer to a limed plaster to cement stucco.
-For interior finishes we recommend clay to preserve the breathability of the wall.
+For interior finishes, we recommend clay to preserve the breathability of the wall.
 DO NOT PAINT.

 How much does a CEB wall cost?

-Obviously it depends.
-A CEB wall is similar cost to any other masonry wall in your geographic region.
+Obviously, it depends.
+A CEB wall is similar in cost to any other masonry wall in your geographic region.
 CEB walls can vary in thickness and stabilization.
-A good stabilized 10 by 14 inch block costs between $2.95 and $3.45
+A good stabilized 10” x 14” block costs between $2.95 and $3.45.

 Yes, if stabilized.
 Portland cement or lime can be used in the mix to combine with the clay and sand to provide water resistance.
 The stabilizers combine chemically with the ingredients to provide water resistance.